aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Migration in future config format should ensure backward compatibility for one-time transition

-Rationale: When configuration or certain features require breaking change, `tinymorph` must be able to migrate existing configuration to the new format without breaking change. ^MNP-DMTNS1
+Rationale: When configuration or certain features require breaking change, `morph` must be able to migrate existing configuration to the new format without breaking change. ^MNP-DMTNS1

 ## Costs